samfisherirl/scammer_payback/README.md

 2. All significant videos follow the exact same path and have impossibly improbable outcomes.
 Indicators he has big events scripted, and those scripted events have actors.
     - He always manages to talk to both the victim of the scam and the scammer.
     - The victim does not ask questions when he calls; the person getting scammed is always happy to hear from him.
-    - The victim always ask him something that segues into his self promo at the last arc of the story.
+    - The victim always asks him something that segues into his self promo at the last arc of the story.

 ### Abstract contradictions